CivicActions/ssp-toolkit/docs/ssp.md

 Auditable events may change due to changes in the threat environment.
 CivicActions teams collaborate internally and also communicate with customers and partner organizations to identify and select auditable events.
 The teams that participate in this process are described in control SA-3(b).

+##### Ilias

+All security-related issues and events, including requests for server log analysis, are recorded in CivicActions' JIRA tracking system.

 #### c

 ##### AWS

 In this architecture, AWS CloudTrail, S3 bucket logging, Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are employed to provide the audit data necessary to determine what activities have occurred within the infrastructure.

+##### Ilias

+CivicActions has extensive experience and specialization as a host of websites that are built using the Ilias web learning platform.
+Should the need for additional logging become evident, we have the ability to do so by modifying the website's source code to insert additional Ilias logging hooks.

 #### d